jbms/sphinx-immaterial/_sources/cpp.rst.txt

 .. confval:: cpp_qualify_parameter_ids

-   :python:`bool` specifying whether function, template, and macro parameters should be assigned fully-qualified ids (for cross-linking purposes) of the form ``<parent-id>-p-<param-name>`` based on the id of the parent declaration.
-Defaults to :python:`True`.
+   Specifies whether function, template, and macro parameters should be assigned fully-qualified ids (for cross-linking purposes) of the form ``<parent-id>-p-<param-name>`` based on the id of the parent declaration.

    If set to :python:`False`, instead the shorter unqualified id ``p-<param-name>`` is used.
 This option should only be set to